godotengine/godot-website/collections/_article/godot-rmll-lsm-2018-strasbourg-july-7-12.md

 Godot will be at the [Libre Software Meeting 2018](https://2018.rmll.info/en) (also known as RMLL – *Rencontres Mondiales du Logiciel Libre*) in Strasbourg, France from **Saturday 7 July** to **Thursday 12 July**.
 We will give a 1-hour talk, a 3-hour game development workshop, and there will be a Godot stand with core developers to welcome you for the whole duration of the event.

 [LSM](https://2018.rmll.info/en) is a yearly community event in France focused on Free/Libre and Open Source Software, and we're looking forward to representing Godot there this year.
 At least three core developers will be there (Julian Murgia ([StraToN](https://github.com/StraToN)), Gilles Roudière ([Groud](https://github.com/Groud)), and myself ([Akien](https://github.com/akien-mga))), and we hope that some more as well as many Godot users will join us in Strasbourg.
-The location should make it relatively accessible for people from neighbouring regions of France, Germany, Switzerland, Belgium and Luxembourg.
+The location should make it relatively accessible for people from neighboring regions of France, Germany, Switzerland, Belgium and Luxembourg.

 ## Godot-related activities